 “I didn’t know if it was fake or not, but I like to take risks.
 So I found one of Elvis’ last turds.
 I didn’t think it was real.”

-“I didn’t know they had such things,” continued Mr. Kent, “but it turns out there’s a cottage industry for this exact kind of stuff.
-So when we got the results back, I crapped my pants, pardon the pun.”
+“I didn’t know they had such things,” continued Mr. Kent, “but there’s a cottage industry for this exact kind of stuff.
+So when we got the results back, I crapped my pants.
+Pardon the pun.”

 It’s the Real Thing